ng-girls/todo-list-tutorial-portuguese/element_ref_-.md

 # Element ref

-In the last chapter, we ended with our beautiful input component that can reflect and change the value of title of our todo item.
+In the last chapter, we ended with our input component that can reflect and change the value of title of our todo item. `input.component.ts` should look like this:

 ```javascript
 import { Component, OnInit } from '@angular/core';